Ax3man/phylopath/README.md

 devtools::install_github("Ax3man/phylopath")
 ```

-It's easiest to start on the [website](https://ax3man.github.io/phylopath) and first read the introduction [here](https://ax3man.github.io/phylopath/articles/intro_to_phylopath.html).
+It's easiest to start on the [website](https://ax3man.github.io/phylopath) and first read the introduction [here](https://ax3man.github.io/phylopath/articles/intro_to_phylopath.html), or read the [paper on bioRxiv](https://doi.org/10.1101/212068).

 If you find any problems, or if you have suggestions for improvements, please file those under [issues](/issue).
 PRs welcome.